sandynomike/STM32F103xx-Simple-ADC/README.md

 # STM32F103xx-Simple-ADC

-This project contains the bare minimum code required to git a working ADC example.<br>
+This project contains the bare minimum code required to get a working ADC example.<br>
 <br>
 Wiring<br>
 LED with 1 K resistor between pin A0 and ground.<br>